rchrdwllm/dotfiles/README.md

 # @rchrdwllm's Hyprland Rice on Arch Linux

 Here are my configuration files for this rice.
 This rice relies heavily on [Pywal](https://github.com/dylanaraps/pywal).
+Colors change as you change your wallpaper!

 ![](https://raw.githubusercontent.com/rchrdwllm/dotfiles/master/Screenshots/relaxed_mario.png)